imakewebthings/deck.js/README.md

 ## In the Works

-- Add touch gesture controls to certain modules.
+- Auto resizing of slides to the browser size.